wicorn29/ExtPrint3r/hosts.md

 Official hosts are trustworthy hosts and are maintained by Blobby-Boi.
 Use these if you can.
 - https://extprint3r.github.io/

-## Unnofficial/Unmaintained Hosts
+## Unnofficial Hosts
-Unofficial and unmaintained hosts are by people in the community.
+Unofficial hosts are by people in the community.
 Use at your own risk.
+These are not always up-to-date and may be buggy.
 - https://site.nhd.org/50982515/home